-When exposed to sunlight, specialized skin cells called melanocytes (see Overview of Skin Pigment) produce increased amounts of the brown pigment melanin (hyperpigmentation), causing the skin to darken, or tan.
+When exposed to sunlight, specialized skin cells called melanocytes (see Overview of Skin Pigment) produce increased amounts of the pigment melanin, causing the skin to darken, or tan.
 In some fair-skinned people, certain melanocytes produce more melanin than others in response to sunlight.
 This uneven melanin production results in spots of pigmentation known as freckles.
 A tendency to freckle runs in families.
 Other factors besides sunlight can cause increased melanin in spots or patches (localized) or in widespread areas of skin.
 Rarely, other substances besides melanin cause darkening of the skin.

 Localized hyperpigmentation can be caused by

 Some people develop hyperpigmentation in areas of skin that have been exposed to sunlight.
 Some plants (including limes, celery, and parsley) contain compounds called furocoumarins that make some people's skin more sensitive to the effects of ultraviolet light.
 This reaction is called phytophotodermatitis (see Chemical photosensitivity).

 People who have a disorder called acanthosis nigricans develop darkened and thickened skin in the underarms, on the nape of the neck, and in skinfolds.
 Acanthosis nigricans can be a symptom of diabetes.

 Lentigines (commonly called liver spots or age spots) are flat, tan to brown, oval spots on the skin.
 A single spot is called a lentigo.
 They are a type of localized hyperpigmentation.

 Solar lentigines are caused by sun exposure and are the most common type of lentigo.
 They occur most frequently on areas that are exposed to the sun, such as the face and back of the hands.
 They typically first appear during middle age and increase in number as people age.
 Lentigines are noncancerous (benign), but people who have them may be at higher risk of melanoma.